 MV Camic Overview

-MV Camic is a 'platform boat' which guests are transferred to by speedboat in the mornings and stay as long as they like.
+MV Camic is a 'flexible boat' which guests are transferred to by speedboat in the mornings and stay as long as they like.
 Therefore, choosing when you join and how long you stay for depends on you, and not on a fixed schedule.
 Overnight trips are two days, one night, & six dives at different dive spots.
 You can also join for three days and two nights (10 dives), or even longer.
 The schedule does not mean that the boat is fixed in one place.
 Camic travels around The Similan Islands, Koh Bon, Koh Tachai & Richelieu Rock throughout the week.
-Sunday to Wednesday is spent at The Similan Islands, then the second half of the week Camic sails north to the more exciting dive areas.
+Sunday to Wednesday is spent at The Similan Islands, then the second half of the week Camic sails north to the more-exciting dive areas.
 Every dive is different from the last.
 Please note, that Richelieu Rock (every Friday) includes a fuel surcharge, extra national park fees, and is not suitable for snorkellers.
 Also, after New Year, when Manta Rays are more often seen at Koh Bon, we sometimes adjust the weekly schedule so that Camic is at Koh Bon two days per week, sacrificing a day at the Similan Islands.

 In addition to great-value trips, including the free transfers and great food, MV Camic is among the least expensive liveaboard boats on which to take part in a PADI course, such as Advanced Open Water, try diving, or becoming certified for beginners.
 Courses are taught by PADI instructors in a selection of languages.